ivsall2012/AHLocalFun/README.md

 Botton right corner: Navigate user location again and fetch data based on new location.

 Pay attention to the top of the screen.
-There are two layers on the map: one is “Small” level which shows posts within 1.5 miles centered to you, the other “huge” level is for posts within 3 miles.
+There are two layers on the map: one is “Small” level which shows posts within 1.5 miles centered to you, the other “Huge” level is for posts within 3 miles.
 And those two levels don’t share same posts.

-This demo is showing you the debug version which can generate fake datas: https://youtu.be/N16goXMKiAc (3 minutes)

 ### A Few Words
 For me, this project is really big.
 From idea resorting, how to place buttons, what icons to use, map and small/huge two-layer geo searches, networking, server and particularly audio and video recording/playing stuff.
 Then the app was rejected three times by AppStore and they asked me provide Terms && Services, Privacy Policy and Rules in the app to prevent sensitive contents, which was a lot of work.